maschmi/maschmi.github.io/_posts/2025-08-31-rottenOnion.md

 * One could ditch ORMs altogether and resort to SQL-Queries and projections.
 * One could ditch relational databases in some cases - this will impose other issues, but it might be worth it.
 * One could put all the business logic into services and ditch DDD altogether.
+* [Krzysztof Massalski](https://www.linkedin.com/in/krzysztof-massalski-a88a80234/) came up with using event sourcing.
+This way your domain model will be populated by past events.
+This has the side-effect of most likely splitting read and write models.
+This may help, but will introduce one to new issues coming from event sourcing and most likely an event driven architecture.

 ## Is the rotten onion bad?